-Mental accounting theory, introduced in the year 1999 by Richard Thaler is a concept in behavioral economics that states that the importance of money and its impact that each individual attaches to the available funds is based upon subjective criteria and can result in irrational spending.
+Mental accounting theory, introduced in 1999 by Richard Thaler, is a concept in behavioral economics that states that the importance of money and the impact each individual attaches to the available funds is based upon subjective criteria and can result in irrational spending.

 - Tax refunds

 - Birthday money